moorepants/moorepants.info/content/blog/introducing-resonance.rst

   one point, Kenny fixed a library bug live in class as soon as we uncovered it.
-- We were able to utilize nbgrader_ for distribution, collection, and grading of the materials and assginments (see more below).
+- We were able to utilize nbgrader_ for distribution, collection, and grading of the materials and assignments (see more below).

 Computational Homeworks
 -----------------------